quirine/SilentMajority/README.md

 Quirine A. ten Bosch, Hannah E. Clapham, Louis Lambrechts, Veasna Duong, Philippe Buchy, Benjamin M. Althouse, Alun L. Lloyd, Lance A. Waller,Amy C. Morrison, Uriel Kitron, Gonzalo M. Vazquez-Prokopec, Thomas W. Scott,T. Alex Perkins (2018)
 **Contributions from the silent majority dominate dengue virus transmission**. *PLOS Pathogens*

 All code contained within this repository is released under the [CRAPL v0.1 License](http://matt.might.net/articles/crapl/).
-Data provided in this repository are sufficient to rerun all analyses.
 Because of the large sizes of the output files, we have deposited those on Open Science Framework [https://osf.io/pjbhz/](https://osf.io/pjbhz/).

-The scripts for simulations and model fitting were performed on the University of Notre Dame's Center for Research Computing cluster [http://crc.nd.edu](http://crc.nd.edu).
-Processing of outputs was done on desktop comuputer (Mac OSX)
+Here you can also find data used in the analysis.

 ====================